Hi everyone,

 It’s forked from the 1.2 official firmware.

-I’ve used the STM32 HAL and CMSIS lib to reduce the firmware size and allow more features in the futures.
+I’ve used the STM32 HAL and CMSIS lib to reduce the firmware size and allow more features to be implemented in the future.

 === Important notes ===

-I am still planning to provide a replacement i2ckbd driver that will work with this firmware and the original firmware.
+I am still planning to provide a replacement i2ckbd driver that will work with this (and others custom) firmware and the original.

 Hack’n Play!